 Established at Brigham and Women's Hospital in 2005, the CSPH is a joint program of Harvard Medical School and the Harvard T. H. Chan School of Public Health.
-The Center’s connectivity to these rich academic environments provides essential access to interdisciplinary expertise and resources both inside and outside of surgery.
-In their efforts to transform practice and influence public policy, CSPH works with a diverse set of collaborators, including academic institutions, non-profit and for-profit organizations nationally and internationally.
+The center’s connectivity to these rich academic environments provides essential access to interdisciplinary expertise and resources both inside and outside of surgery.
+In their efforts to transform practice and influence public policy, CSPH works with a diverse set of collaborators, including academic institutions, nonprofit and for-profit organizations, nationally and internationally.

-A critical component of the CSPH services is the opportunity for structured mentorship, whereby senior faculty members mentor junior faculty and fellows to foster the research and teaching skills necessary to become successful investigators.
-Currently there are 25 CSPH fellows and trainees who work with a core faculty of 37 individuals.
+A critical component of CSPH services is the opportunity for structured mentorship, whereby senior faculty members mentor junior faculty and fellows to foster the research and teaching skills necessary to become successful investigators.
+Currently, there are 25 CSPH fellows and trainees who work with a core faculty of 37 individuals.

 Brigham and Women’s Hospital is a 750-bed Harvard teaching hospital.
 The one-year fellowship consists of inpatient and outpatient care provided at the hospital and its on-site clinic.